Reporting to the authorities

 Industrial batteries come in a much wider variety of storage capacity, and their recycling is more difficult.
 Currently, lead, nickel-cadmium and lithium ion batteries are also still in use.

 It is not only on account of their toxic constituents that old batteries must not be discarded as part of the residual waste.
-Today, the return rate of all device batteries sold in Austria is as high as some 50%, which can therefore be recycled.
+Today, the return rate of all portable batteries sold in Austria is as high as some 50%, which can therefore be recycled.
 Depending on the battery type, functioning collection systems and modern treatments for old batteries result in very high recycling rates (over 80 per cent).

 Anybody placing a battery on the market in Austria for the first time must comply with the battery regulation: this applies to Austrian producers, importers, and dealers who purchase the batteries directly from abroad.